Spring Lawn Care Tips for Jackson, MS

 Heavy clay soil is common in many Jackson neighborhoods, and winter rain can make it even more compact.
 When the soil gets too tight, roots struggle to breathe and absorb nutrients.
 That’s why lawn aeration is one of the most helpful early-spring tasks you can do.

 What to do: If your lawn feels hard underfoot or water pools after rain, consider aerating.
-You can rent a core aerator, hire a lawn care service, or book lawn aeration in Jackson with a local pro.
+You can rent a core aerator, or book lawn aeration in Jackson with a local pro.
 Aerating pulls small plugs from the soil, which helps nutrients, water, and oxygen reach the root zone.

 When to do it: Late March to early April, right before your Bermudagrass or Zoysiagrass starts vigorous growth.